D3nX/League-of-Nations-Go/README.md

 # Warning

 I do not own any of all sprites used in the game.
-The backgrounds and each image are owned by their creators.
+The backgrounds, each image, each audio and each musics are owned by their respective creators.